YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 - BB tiers have been removed and Roles have been added in their place.
 IT CONTINUES!
 - Washington, California, Renown, Scharnhorst and Gneisenau have been removed from the Unit Guide.
 F.
+- Updated PR2's skills with the Fate 5 improvements.

 <br/><br/>
 ---